shakfu/py-js/README.md

 ## Preface

 This project started out as an attempt (during a covid-19 lockdown) to develop a basic python3 external for maxmsp.
-It then evolved into an umbrella project for exploring a number of different ways of using python3 in max.
+It then evolved into an umbrella project for exploring different ways of using python3 in max.

 To this end, a number of python3 externals have been developed for use in a live Max environment: